-- Students admitted into the nursing sequence prior to 2018/2019 wear burgundy/khaki. - 1.
-When the uniform is worn, it must be neat, clean and complete as described above.
+- 1. When the uniform is worn, it must be neat, clean and complete as described above.
 This includes clean shoes and shoelaces.
 The scrub jacket is to be worn instead of sweaters.
 If another layer of clothing is needed, a short or long-sleeved plain white t-shirt may be worn. - 2.
-The Gray/Burgundy polo shirt, with navy/khaki dress pants (no leggings or scrub pants) is worn for selected clinical settings and on campus clinical labs. - 3.
-The uniforms may only be worn to clinical environments. - 4.
-The scrub jacket should be worn over professional attire (no blue jeans/shorts) for designated assignments in the clinical setting. - 5.
-The Viterbo University Student Nurse name badge (and site/facility ID if required) are to be worn at all times in the clinical setting. - 6.
+The gray polo shirt, with navy/khaki dress pants (no leggings or scrub pants) is worn for selected clinical settings and on campus clinical labs. - 3.
+The uniforms may only be worn to clinical environments.
+Clinical environments include simulation and skills lab. - 4.
+The scrub jacket should be worn over professional attire (no blue jeans/shorts) for designated assignments in the clinical setting.

+- 5. The Viterbo University Student Nurse name badge (and site/facility ID if required) are to be worn at all times in the clinical setting. - 6.
 Whenever the uniform or scrub jacket is worn, hair is to be neat & drawn back from the face.
 Unnatural hair colors, styles are considered unprofessional and therefore not allowed in the clinical settings, unless meeting cultural standards.
-Headbands/headcoverings will be allowed in solid colors of black, navy blue, red or white.
+Headbands/head coverings will be allowed in solid colors of black, navy blue, red or white.
 For male students, facial hair must be neatly trimmed (or must follow organizational policy). - 7.
 The following standards are required when in clinical settings: - Only one small stud earring per earlobe may be worn. - Facial and tongue jewelry will not be allowed. - No visible body piercings, other than that of the ear as described above, or a single small stud in the nose, clear piercing (retainer/earring) are permitted. - All other body piercings must be removed. - Wristbands, hairbands (on the wrist) or bracelets are not allowed. - Necklaces are not allowed. - Every attempt should be made to cover tattoos in the clinical setting. - No perfume/body spray/cologne will be worn while providing patient care. - Fingernails should be trimmed and well-manicured.
 Nail polish (clear or color) and artificial/gel nails are not allowed. - Make-up should be conservative. - Rings, other than smooth wedding or commitment bands without gemstones, should not be worn. - 8.
-Students shall adhere to additional dress code policies in the clinical setting. (rev.2020)
+Students shall adhere to additional dress code policies as required by clinical facilities.